inmabermejo/inmabermejo.github.io/_drafts/post-710710-autosave-Blur-Coffee-and-TV.md

 And agree to marry me
 So we can start all over again

-Oh&#8230;we could start over again
+Oh…we could start over again
-Oh&#8230;we could start over again
+Oh…we could start over again
-Oh&#8230;we could start over again
+Oh…we could start over again
-Oh&#8230;we could start over again
+Oh…we could start over again

 <a href="http://www.milkyfan.com/" target="_blank">Y Milky tiene su propia página</a>, no me extraña, con lo mono que es jeje (gracias <a href="http://www.chochitopelao.com/" target="_blank">Gallego</a>)